Lambda Legal: Work

+In 1996, Jennifer C. Pizer (also known as Jenny Pizer) joined the staff of Lambda Legal.
+In 2022, Pizer was named Chief Legal Officer.
+Pizer co-counseled the litigation that legalized marriage between same-sex couples in California on May 15, 2008, in re Marriage Cases.
+On August 18 of that same year, Pizer won a unanimous California Supreme Court victory in N. Coast Women's Care Med. v.
+S.C on behalf of Guadalupe T. Benitez, a lesbian denied infertility due to the discriminatory religious objections brought forth by her doctor.

 In July 2012, Lambda founder Bill Thom was interviewed at his nursing home in Manhattan, and gave a first-hand account of the early years of Lambda Legal.
-This resulted in a letter from the current co-chair of Lambda Legal to Bill Thom dated September 25, 2012, in which he says "The world is a vastly better place for LGBT people than when I started practice 20 years ago and is almost unrecognizable from the world in which you took on the heroic and unprecedented task of fighting back."
+This resulted in a letter from the current co-chair of Lambda Legal to Bill Thom dated September 25, 2012, in which he thanked Thom for his contribution to the LGBT community.

 Represented by Lambda Legal, Immigration Equality and law firm Morgan Lewis & Bockius, in October 2020, the United States Department of State withdrew its appeal of the verdict in Kiviti v.
 Pompeo, and declined to appeal Mize-Gregg v.
 Pompeo.
 Federal district courts ruled the State Department's refusal to recognize children born overseas to married same-sex, American citizen couples as U.S. citizens to be unlawful in both cases.

 Following a 2017 Trump administration presidential order to ban transgender troops from the US military, Lambda indicated that they would be taking action to challenge the legality of the order.
 The order was blocked by courts until the Supreme Court allowed it to go into effect in January 2019, but was reversed two years later by executive order of President Biden, less than a week after his inauguration in January 2021.

-In May 2022, Lambda Legal launched the first episode of its new podcast, "Making the Case," hosted by Alex Berg.
-Listeners will have the opportunity to learn more about the creative strategies, unique challenges, and passion that helped win some of the most significant cases for the LGBTQ+ community and people living with HIV in recent memory.